pellepelster/solidblocks/doc/content/runbooks/paperback/_index.md

   secrets alone
 * be stored on non-digital mediums to avoid accidental deletion or exposure
-* have multiple copies that are geographically redundant and distributed to protect from single-point of failure (e.g., house fire, flood)
+* have multiple copies that are geographically redundant and distributed to protect from single-point of failure (e.g., house fire or floods)
 * stored in a secure, tamper-proof location
 * written guides for rotation and recovery exist and are regularly tested and trained
 * include checksums or validation words to be able to verify the correct entry during recovery

 ## paperback

-[paperback](https://github.com/cyphar/paperback) is a paper-based backup scheme that is secure, easy-to-use and can fulfil those requirements.
-Backups are encrypted, and the secret key is split into numerous `key shards` which can be stored separately (by different individuals), removing the need for any individual to memorise a secret passphrase.
+[Paperback](https://github.com/cyphar/paperback) is a paper-based backup scheme that is secure, easy-to-use and can fulfil those requirements.
+Backups are encrypted, and the secret key can be split into numerous `key shards` which can be stored separately (by different individuals), removing the need for any individual to memorise a secret passphrase.

+### Backup

+To create a backup of your sensitive data using paperback, execute the following steps

-### Download
+#### Download

 | File                                                | Sha256 Checksum                                                    |
 |-----------------------------------------------------|--------------------------------------------------------------------|